What Does It Cost to Run a Refrigerator in Georgia?

 Refrigerator cost vs U.S. average

-At the statewide average residential rate, running a refrigerator in Georgia costs less per month by $1.78 than the same usage pattern priced at the current U.S. average electricity rate.
+At the state average rate, a refrigerator in Georgia costs $1.71 less a month than it would at the U.S. average rate.

 How much electricity does a refrigerator use?